 Flounder Carcass Collection

 The N.C.
-Division of Marine Fisheries will collect flounder carcasses from recreational fishermen during the 2022 flounder season.
-The division has set up eight temporary freezer locations, in addition to the ten carcass collection locations available throughout the year, where recreational fishermen can take their flounder carcasses.
+Division of Marine Fisheries will collect legal sized flounder carcasses from recreational fishermen during the 2023 flounder season from September 15-29.
+The division has set up five temporary freezer locations, in addition to the eleven carcass collection locations available throughout the year, where recreational fishermen can take their flounder carcasses.

-Anglers that donate legal carcasses and provide a completed carcass collection catch card will be eligible for either an Angler Recognition Certificate (under 24” total length) or a N.C.
-Saltwater Fishing Tournament Citation (24” or greater total length).
+Anglers that donate legal carcasses and provide a completed carcass collection catch card will be eligible for N.C.
+Saltwater Fishing Tournament Citation (15” or greater total length).

 When cleaning the fish, anglers should leave the head and tail intact and, if possible, leave the guts in the fish.
 Anglers who fished on a charter boat or head boat should let the fish cleaner know the carcass will be donated.